 Emotionally Based School Avoidance project

-Mentor Link has over 20 years’ experience of providing a dedicated mentoring service to children and we are now working in partnership Dr Helen Chaplin who is delivering our training and supervision.
+Mentor Link has over 20 years’ experience of providing a dedicated mentoring service to children and our Trustee Dr Helen Chaplin is delivering our training in EBSA and supervision.

 Our aim with this new project is to provide support to a child at the earliest opportunity where there are issues with school avoidance based on social and emotional needs.
 Working in partnership with schools and parents to provide support and assistance with the long-term aim of re engaging the child back into school learning.